martenframework/marten/docs/versioned_docs/version-0.7/emailing/reference/backends.md

 * [`marten-smtp-emailing`](https://github.com/martenframework/marten-smtp-emailing) provides an SMTP emailing backend
 * [`marten-sendgrid-emailing`](https://github.com/martenframework/marten-sendgrid-emailing) provides a [Sendgrid](https://sendgrid.com/) emailing backend
 * [`marten-mailgun-emailing`](https://github.com/martenframework/marten-mailgun-emailing) provides a [Mailgun](https://www.mailgun.com/) emailing backend
+* [`marten-preview-emailing`](https://github.com/ellmetha/marten-preview-emailing) lets you preview emails in the browser (useful for testing emails in development)

 :::info
 Feel free to contribute to this page and add links to your shards if you've created emailing backends that are not listed here!